harshdeepkohli53/2Market/README.md

 Project Summary: The first six week LSE project involved a fictional situation I helped 2Market, a leading international supermarket chain, leverage data analytics to gain deeper customer understanding to boost sales.
 By analysing consumer datasets, I uncovered valuable insights into customer behaviour, sales trends, and advertising effectiveness.

-The business problem I identified centres oround the marketing team struggling to generate adequate new business growth due to uncertainty around customer demographics and advertising
+The business problem I identified centres around the marketing team struggling to generate adequate new business growth due to uncertainty around customer demographics and advertising

 This report considered the following main questions: